Dr Shelina Visram

 Carr S, Lhussier M, Visram S, Geddes L, Deane K, Pennington M, White M, Michie S, Donaldson C, Hildreth A (2007-2011).
 An evidence synthesis of qualitative and quantitative research on component intervention techniques, effectiveness, cost-effectiveness, equity and acceptability of different versions of health-related lifestyle advisor role in improving health.
 NIHR Health Technology Assessment Programme, £220,812.

-- Deputy Degree Programme Director, MSc in Public Health and Health Services Research/Master of Public Health
+MPH/MSc in Public Health and Health Services Research

 Other roles and responsibilities

-- External examiner for the Master of Public Health (online), University of Stirling
+- External examiner for the Master of Public Health, University of Stirling

 - Visram S, Smith S, Connor N, Greig G, Scorer C. Examining associations between health, wellbeing and social capital: findings from a survey developed and conducted using participatory action research.
 Journal of Public Mental Health 2018, 17(3), 122-134.